MasoniteFramework/docs/whats-new/masonite-13.md

     return view('welcome')
 ```

 Notice how we never imported anything from the module or Service Container.
-See the "Helper Functions" documentation for a more exhaustive list
+See the [Helper Functions](/helper-functions.md) documentation for a more exhaustive list

 ## 6. Added a way to have global template variables